Saving data permanently

 Saving the database

-is the name of the file where the
+name of a file where the database is saved.

 Example: